 This month, GOALS is celebrating a birthday – it’s been exactly one year since we started working in Destra, a small fishing village in Léogane, Haiti!
 We kicked off GOALS in 2010 by debuting the area’s first summer camp, first youth programs, and first free, organized sports activities for kids.
-To read our first reports from the field, check out our archived blog, with great photos and accounts of GOALS’ earliest progress last July.
 Now, GOALS has over 500 children in its programs in Haiti, from La Coline in the South to the high mountains of Magandu in the West.

 Summer camp at Destra is better than ever, with over 120 children from the area participating each day in soccer training, service projects, ESL classes and first aid seminars.
 Meanwhile, our neighborhood teams are busy with competitions and community projects.
 The last few months have shown how far the children, young adults, and staff here have come as they teach newly added sites and coordinators about leadership, the environment, and community development.

 This month, GOALS climbed mountains to start work in a remote community called Magandu, located high above the town of Grand Goave.
 Driving up the steep, rocky roads, you quickly feel isolated from the bustling town below.
 Though extreme erosion is visible in the rocky soil, farmers make a living on small plots by growing vegetables to feed their families and sell at the weekly market.
 In order to reach that market, children and adults alike will hike for miles, tugging their horse or donkey behind them under the full midday sun.